Inter stroll past Spezia on Lukaku's San Siro return

 The 28-year-old committed his future to the club on Wednesday by signing a three-year extension until 2027.

+"I have to say that it's been a good week," said Berardi to DAZN.

+"For me Sassuolo is a big family, I've stayed because they've taken care of me since I was a child and in the end the heart wants what the heart wants."

-He ensured Alessio Dionisi's side got off the mark when he met a clearance from a corner with a volley which arrowed into the net.
+Berardi ensured Alessio Dionisi's side, thumped by Juventus on Monday, got off the mark when he met a clearance from a corner with a volley which arrowed into the net.

 It was the 102nd Serie A goal by Berardi, who has played his entire professional career at Sassuolo and was part of the team which got them into the top flight for the first time in 2013.

+Sassuolo will need Berardi on top form after losing centre-forward Gianluca Scamacca to West Ham and Giacomo Raspadori, whose move to Napoli was confirmed just after the end of Saturday's matches.

-Saturday's early matches passed off without much incident, with goalless draws between Torino and Lazio, and Udinese and Salernitana.
+The early games passed off without much incident, with goalless draws between Torino and Lazio, and Udinese agianst Salernitana.

 © 2022 AFP